PostHog/posthog.com/contents/blog/new-pricing.md

 In contrast, we're 100% inbound.
 We grow mostly through word of mouth, and we charge based on actual usage.

+We don't believe in loss-leaders, so we make a modest positive margin on each event sold, but what we charge is directly connected to what it costs us, not what we think we get away with charging.

-We make a modest positive margin on each event sold, but we grow our revenue through helping you grow and (hopefully) onboarding you onto other tools, like session replay, feature flags, and surveys as well.
+We grow our revenue through helping you grow, and onboarding you onto other tools, like session replay, feature flags, and surveys as well.

 We think this is better for everyone than trying to squeeze you for every cent you have.
+You have a great experience, and we'll enjoy better retention and word of mouth for doing the right thing.

 > ## FAQ
 >